Bespoke Frames made in England

 Hand finished, modern and traditional picture frames.
 Any finish, from gesso and paints to gilts and gold leaf frames.

-Swept Picture Frames
+Traditional Swept Picture Frames.

 Often called a Rococo frame and originated in the Late Baroque period in Britain, also often called a Louis XV style frame.